-- 1. Applicant should supply a physical mailing address. - 2.
-Applicant should have reliable transportation to and from campus, including a personal vehicle, carpool arrangements or access to public transportation. - 3.
-Applicant should be under stable financial conditions allowing the student to state that he or she can meet all financial deadlines.
-Financial suitability is subject to review by the Financial Aid Department. - 4.
-Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success. - 5.
+- 1. Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success. - 2.
 In addition to completing all admissions and financial aid requirements, the applicant should receive a favorable recommendation from the Admissions Director based upon the interview section of the application.
-Additional admissions criteria are subject to review at the discretion of the School's Admissions Department. - 6.
+Additional admissions criteria are subject to review at the discretion of the School's Admissions Department. - 3.
 Applicant must not have a conviction for a violent felony (e.g. homicide, manslaughter, rape).